atsid/gcal-leave-scraper/README.md

 * Gulp

 # How to launch
-* Start your MongoDB instance. "docker run --name gcal-leave-scraper -p 27017:27017 mongo --smallfiles"
+* Start your MongoDB instance. "docker run --name gcal-leave-scraper -p 27017:27017 mongo --smallfiles" or mongod --port 27017 --dbpath <mongoHome>\data\db
 * "gulp develop" from the project root
 * Go to localhost:9000 in your web browser